 Massimiliano Pinarello, Institute of Archaeology, University College London was a project part-time Research Associate (February-April 2017).
 His academic interests encompass Egyptology, archaeology, art history, museum studies, anthropology, philosophy, and philology.
 He has dedicated his recent years of research to the study of writing practices in ancient Egypt and the social distribution of writing implements.
 He has previously worked as Teaching Assistant in UCL for Egyptian Archaeology BA and MA courses for which he is now Honorary Lecturer.

-Heba Abd el Gawad, Department of Archaeology, Durham University, Faculty of Tourism and Hotel Management, Helwan University, is a project part-time Research Assistant (August-October 2017).
+Heba Abd el Gawad, Department of Archaeology, Durham University, Faculty of Tourism and Hotel Management, Helwan University, is a project part-time Research Assistant (August 2017-March 2018).
 She is currently finishing her doctoral thesis in Egyptian Archaeology at Durham University and has taught on Egyptian archaeology BA and MA courses at Helwan and Durham.
 She is interested in the past and present history of Egyptian archaeology and how it is shaped by and is shaping the socio-political realities in modern Egypt.
 She seeks to develop means to bridge the gap between ancient Egypt, the field of Egyptology, and modern Egypt through detangling the ancient, past, and present lives and travel itineraries entangled within the ancient Egyptian collections in the UK and has recently co-curated Beyond Beauty: transforming the body in ancient Egypt exhibition showcasing the unsung regional ancient Egyptian collections in the UK.

 Sarah Glover, Faculty of Oriental Studies, University of Oxford was the project web officer between 2014 and 2016.
 She has developed a number of project websites for the Ashmolean Museum including British Archaeology at the Ashmolean Museum, Anglo-Saxon Discovery and the Sir John Evans Centenary website.
 She has degrees in archaeology and history as well as a doctorate in the sociology of gender in aviation from the University of Edinburgh.
 Sarah has a number of interests including the relationships between gender, medicine and technology in the past, the social networks that existed between archaeologists and archaeological institutions in the 19th and early 20th centuries, and the use of experimental archaeology and historical interpretation in education.